B-Rich/ESP8266/PCB/readme.txt

 "ESP8266 FT232 RevA.pcb"

-"ESP8266 Wifi RevA.sch"    board and schematic file for the ESP8266 "ESP8266 Wifi RevA.pcb"    use a chip antenna
+"ESP8266 Wifi RevA.sch"    board and schematic file for the ESP8266 "ESP8266 Wifi RevA1.pcb"   use a chip antenna
 "ESP8266 Wifi RevA2.pcb"   same but using a pcb antenna